2023 Moose River Atlassing Trip Log

 Day 2 (June 10): Windbound on “The Eagle Bar”

 Overnight, the temperature plummeted from hot and humid to 3° C as a strong cold front blew in.
 A north wind was blowing at least 30km/hr all day so we couldn’t conduct point counts.
 It was very cold, no warmer than 7° C, and felt colder with the strong wind.
-Stuck for the day, we explored our small island (about 500m long, comprised of sand and gravel and covered with small willows and a few large snags), discovering nesting COTEs, and watched sandpipers (3 LESA and many SESA) and ducks (including one LTDU) migrating downstream.
+Stuck for the day, we explored our small island (about 500m long, comprised of sand and gravel and covered with small willows and a few large snags), discovering nesting Common Terns, and watched sandpipers (3 Least Sandpipers and many Semipalmated Sandpipers) and ducks (including one Long-tailed Duck) migrating downstream.
 When we got too cold, we huddled in our tents and sleeping bags to warm up.

 The water rose about 15 cm through the day.
 Before bed, we packed all the gear we could, and moved the canoes higher on the gravel bar in case we had to bug out (the downside of our gravel bar campsite).